GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/faultVerification/Example.rst

 ###########################################################
-Verification of Induced Sresses Along a Fault
+Verification of Induced Stresses Along a Fault
 ###########################################################